 - Where possible, the technology plan will make reference to (or be a part of) the library's long range plan.

 - All five elements required by the SLD are clearly laid out:

 - Budget [Please note: Beginning with FY2011, the budget component is no longer required.]

 - Evaluation Process

-The Board of Library Commissioners Professional Collection has multiple copies of both Technology For Results (©2005) by Diane Mayo and Wired for the Future: Developing Your Library Technology Plan (©1999) by Diane Mayo and Sandra Nelson.
-Technology for Results is the technology planning framework recently published by the Public Library Association.
-Please contact: Brian Donoghue at (1-800-952-7403) to make borrowing arrangements.
+The MBLC Professional Library has multiple copies of both Technology For Results (2005) by Diane Mayo and Wired for the Future: Developing Your Library Technology Plan (1999) by Diane Mayo and Sandra Nelson.
+Please contact Erin Williams Hart (email@example.com) to make a request.

 Timeline for Submission

-- Once again, your technology plan must be submitted before you file your Form 470.
-The SLD emphasizes that your technology plan is what guides your request for services; therefore, you cannot reasonably know what services you want to ask for with having first completed the planning process.
+- As mentioned above, your technology plan must be submitted before you file your Form 470.
+The SLD emphasizes that your technology plan guides your request for services.

-- Your technology plan must already be approved by the Board of Library Commissioners when you send in your Form 486, the Receipt of Service Confirmation Form.
-In the case where services begin on July 1 of the program year, such as telecommunications services, the technology plan must have been approved before the start of the year.
+- Your technology plan must be approved by the Board of Library Commissioners before you send in your Form 486, the Receipt of Service Confirmation Form.
+For services that begin on July 1 of the program year, such as telecommunications services, the technology plan must have been approved before the start of the year.